Subleading logarithmic behavior in the parquet formalism: Introduction

 In this work, we examine what the transition from the first-order to the full parquet approach entails for logarithmically divergent problems.
 To this end, we revisit the Fermi-edge singularity, which was recently revived as an inspiring workhorse to better understand diagrammatic techniques~\cite{Lange_2015,kugler2018fermi,KuglerPRL2018b,Diekmann2021,Diekmann2024Leading}.
 Although it can be solved in a one-particle scheme~\cite{nozieres1969singularities3,Schotte1969}, a precise analysis in perturbation theory remains challenging.
-It was shown that the leading logarithmic behavior can be obtained using the one-loop functional renormalization group~\cite{Diekmann2021,Diekmann2024Leading}, while the full summation of all parquet diagrams is only recovered in a multi-loop expansion~\cite{KuglerPRL2018b,Kugler2018a,KuglerNJP2018e}.
+It was shown that the leading logarithmic behavior can be obtained using the one-loop functional renormalization group~\cite{Diekmann2021,Diekmann2024Leading}, while the full summation of all parquet diagrams is only recovered in a multiloop expansion~\cite{KuglerPRL2018b,Kugler2018a,KuglerNJP2018e}.

-Remarkably, we find that a well-defined subset of diagrams from the full parquet solution offers a convenient way to not only capture the leading logarithmic singularity but also the next-to-leading contributions.
+Remarkably, we find that a well-defined subset of diagrams from the full parquet solution offers a convenient way to not only capture the leading logarithmic singularity, but also the next-to-leading contributions.
 Hence, we close the gap between the traditional summation of leading logarithms (first-order parquet) and the one- and two-particle self-consistent summation (full parquet), giving new insights into the structure of logarithmically divergent perturbation theories.
-We demonstrate that the power-law exponent of the particle-hole susceptibility is obtained to more-than-linear order in the interaction.
-This is possible (despite the concerns of Ref.~\cite{nozieres1969singularities2}) as the numerical results include the full dependence of individual diagrams beyond logarithmic accuracy.
+The power-law exponent of the particle-hole susceptibility obtained from our approach is closer to the exact result than that obtained from previous diagrammatic analyses respecting only the leading logarithmic contributions.
+Our analysis beyond the leading logarithms is possible (despite the concerns of Ref.~\cite{nozieres1969singularities2}) as our numerical results include the full dependence of individual diagrams beyond logarithmic accuracy.
 Moreover, we briefly explain that the self-energy diagrams needed to capture Anderson's orthogonality catastrophe~\cite{Anderson1967Infrared} go beyond the present approach.